ayushipanigrahi/Clothing-Store-Analysis/README.md

 ## Conclusion to improve store sales:

-- Target women customers of ge group (30-49 yrs) living in Maharashtra, Karnataka and uttarpradesh by showing ads/offers/coupons available on amazon,Flipkart and Myntra.
+- Target women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and uttarpradesh by showing ads/offers/coupons available on amazon,Flipkart and Myntra.